benji300/joplin-note-tabs/README.md

 ### Uninstall

 - Open Joplin and navigate to `Tools > Options > Plugins`
-- Search for the `Note Tabs` plugin
-- Press `Delete` to remove the plugin completely
+- Search for the plugin name and press `Delete` to remove the plugin completely
   - Alternatively you can also disable the plugin by clicking on the toggle button
 - Restart Joplin